Peugeot 407 Tuning

 Stage 3 mods:Engine balancing,sports gearbox, competition cam,adding or upgrading forced induction (turbo/supercharger),Internal engine upgrades (pistons/head/valves).

 Peak power is nice in motorsport but for a driveable and fun car you need a long power band and perhaps extending the rev range.
 In this article we shall give your a good starting base to the best mods for your car, but we'd encourage you to spend some time on the site looking into the details of each type of performance part.The intake and exhaust durations play a large part in your cars power band, but be careful here, getting this wrong can upset the idle and make the car hard to drive in traffic.
-You'd need to follow a cam upgrade with other mods and finish with a remap for the best performance gains.Don't forget to uprate the fuelling when you are increasing the power - it makes the car more thirsty.
-Frequently power losses, and erratic idling after mods are done can usually be traced to timing or fuelling issues.Uprating the injectors is another beneficial modification and will deliver sufficient fuel.
+You'd need to follow a cam upgrade with other mods and finish with a remap for the best performance gains.Don't forget to uprate the fueling when you are increasing the power - it makes the car more thirsty.
+Frequently power losses, and erratic idling after mods are done can usually be traced to timing or fueling issues.Uprating the injectors is another beneficial modification and will deliver sufficient fuel.
 Uprate the fuel pump to cope with the extra fuel requirements of your tuned 407s uprated injectors.

 Intake and Exhaust Tuning.